Karlo Zvirynsky: Biography

-Zvirinsky received his primary education at Saint Onuphrius Monastery in Lavriv.
-In 1942, having read an advertisement in a newspaper about the recruitment of students to the German art and industrial school, which operated a Ukrainian graphics department, he went to Lviv.
-By that time, the future artist was not interested in painting.
-Due to insufficient education for admission, he takes exams externally for a seven-year school.
+Zvirynsky received his primary education at the Saint Onuphrius Monastery in Lavriv.
+In 1942, having read a newspaper advertisement recruiting students for a German school of art and design, which had a Ukrainian graphics department, he traveled to Lviv.
+By that time, he had no interest in painting.
+Due to his insufficient education for admission, he took the seven-year school exams as an external student.

-During this period, many artists in Lviv fled the hardships of the war from the east of Ukraine.
-V. G. Krichevsky, N. G. Butovich, V. A. Balyas, R. Yu.
-Selsky taught here, Zvirinsky graduated from a painting course in 1946 and subsequently became friends with him.
+During this period, Lviv was home to many artists fleeing the hardships of war in eastern Ukraine.
+Vasyl Krychevsky, Mykola Butovych, Volodymyr Balyas, and Roman Selskyi, with whom Zvirynsky graduated in 1946 and later became friends, taught here.

-Later he continued his studies at the department of monumental painting at the Lviv Institute of Decorative and Applied Arts (now the Lviv National Academy of Arts).
-In 1949, Zvirinsky was expelled for a year for saying that "one Cézanne apple is worth more than all the art of socialist realism taken together".
+Zvirynsky later continued his studies at the department of monumental painting of the Lviv Institute of Decorative and Applied Arts (now the Lviv National Academy of Arts).
+In 1949, he was expelled for a year for saying, "One apple by Cézanne is worth more than all the art of socialist realism combined."

-In 1953, he began teaching painting and composition at the Lviv Institute of Decorative and Applied Arts.
+In 1953, Zvirynsky began teaching painting and composition at the Lviv Institute of Decorative and Applied Arts.

 Educational activities

-Zvirinsky began to pass on his knowledge to the students of the Lvov Institute of Decorative and Applied Arts, grouping around himself a small team, which would eventually be called the "Karlo Zvirinsky Academy."
-It was a kind of home art school.
-The listeners were the later famous painters A. A. Bokotey (now rector of the Lviv Academy of Arts), E. N. Lysik (People's Artist of the Ukrainian SSR), Y. N. Motyka (winner of the Shevchenko Prize in 1972) and many others.
+Zvirynsky began passing on his knowledge to students of the Lviv Institute of Decorative and Applied Arts, forming a small group around himself that would eventually be called the "Karlo Zvirynsky Academy," a kind of private art school.
+Among the students were artists who later become known were: Andriy Bokotey (now Rector of the Lviv Academy of Arts), Yevhen Lysyk (People's Artist of the Ukrainian SSR), Yaroslav Motyka (winner of the 1972 Shevchenko Prize), Zenovii Flinta, Oleh Minko, Vasyl Bazhai among others.

-In addition, for a long time K. Zvirinsky headed the school of icon painting named after.
-St. Luke at the monastery of the Studite Order in Lavrov.
+In addition, for a long time, Zvirynsky directed the St. Luke School of Icon Painting at the Studite Monastery in Lavriv.

 Art

-Zvirynsky was an abstract artist, beginning with the study of appliqué.
-In the 1960s, the artist justified his departure into the abstract space of painting, appliqué, colored paper or wood relief on canvas as an escape from socialist realism, while at the same time not denying the achievements of the great realists.
+Zvirynsky was an abstract artist, beginning his creative path with appliqué.
+In the 1960s, he explained his move into the abstract realm of painting, appliqué, and colored reliefs of paper or wood on canvas as an escape from socialist realism, while simultaneously acknowledging the achievements of the great realists.

-In his works, he created a kind of parallel reality, an extremely integral world.
-This worldview is already distinguished by his compositions of the late 1950s, created using wood, tin, cardboard, and cord.
+In his works, Zvirynsky created a kind of parallel, highly integrated world.
+This worldview was already characteristic of his compositions from the late 1950s, created using wood, tin, cardboard, and cord.

-In the creative heritage of Zvirinsky, however, the predominant part of the works is sacred painting.
-He painted about 40 icons for the Assumption Church in Lviv, and created frescoes in several churches near Lviv.
+Zvirynsky's legacy, however, is dominated by religious painting.
+He painted approximately 40 icons for the Dormition Church in Lviv and created frescoes in several churches near Lviv.